 5. Chasing Your Dog Outside

-Remember to keep a close watch on it so that it doesn’t swallow something poisonous or pulls off some dangerous stunt.
+Remember to keep a close watch on it, so it doesn’t swallow something poisonous or pull off some dangerous stunt.

-Only love, care, and reasonable training can gear them up for playing outside!
+Only love, care, and proper training can gear them up for playing outside!

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.

 She has been writing about pet care and nurturing and wants to share her readers’ experiences, learnings, and knowledge.